Near-critical dimers and massive SLE: Convergence of massive LERW on the triangular lattice

 Thus $h$ is the unique function satisfying the desired properties.
 Therefore all subsequential limits are the same which proves the desired convergence of the discrete massive Green functions. \end{proof}

-\begin{rem} The factor $\frac{\sqrt{3}}{2}$ can be explained as follows: Just as in the discrete case, the expected time spent by Brownian motion in a disk $D$ is given by the integral of the Green's function.
-Thus, the expected amount of time spent in $D$ of the discrete walk on the scaled lattice should satisfy:
+\begin{rem} The factor $\sqrt{3}$ can be explained as follows: Just as in the discrete case, the expected time spent by Brownian motion in a disk $B$ is given by the integral of the Green's function.
+The random walk considered in this section converges to Brownian motion under the scaling $X_{\lfloor 2t\delta^{-2}\rfloor}$.
+Thus, the expected amount of time spent in $B$ of the discrete walk on the scaled lattice should satisfy: